isullivan/LSST-DCR/references/README.md

 	  SEDs.
     * Investigated only airmass effects (no temperature, etc. dependence).
+    * Utilized 5 mas threshold for "good" DCR corrections based on estimated accuracy required for difference imaging (no dipoles).
     * Summmary of DCR estimates:
         - For *g* and *r*, nearly all stars will exhibit differential DCR of > 5 mas at parallactic angle differences > 20 deg. or airmass